County Welfare Officer Ian Binks,

 The Welfare Officers Workshop is for Club Welfare Officers and Youth League Welfare Officers.
 Prerequisites are:

-Accepted FACRB and attendance at a Safeguarding Children in Football workshop.
+Accepted FACRC and attendance at a Safeguarding Children in Football workshop.

 Support & Guidance